-Known as Vietnam’s first 18-hole, par 71 international golf course on the island, Vinpearl Golf Nha Trang is a marvelous masterpiece of 6787 yards stretching over 182 hectares.
+Known as the 18-holes, par 71 international golf course on the island, Vinpearl Golf Nha Trang is a marvelous masterpiece of 6787 yards stretching over 182 hectares.
 Opened since 2011, the golf course is a brilliant work of IMG Worldwide which offers the most natural and widest challenge where golfers can see the vast blue sea from any standpoint.

 The brilliant green grass is a Seashore Paspalum variety that thrives in a seaside location with saltier water conditions making it the most environmentally friendly choice for maintenance in our age of environmental awareness.